The Reason for the Season

 He was standing on an empty hillside.
 The stars and moon lit around him enough that he could see hills and rocks.
 There were no buildings in sight.
 No sheep or shepherds either.
 The air was colder and dryer here, but there was a cleanness to it.
 And he had never seen so many stars.

-A voice spoke behind him and this time he fell down.
+A voice spoke behind him and he fell again.

 “Stop that!”
 Joe shouted.
 But it wasn’t Donavan.
 This man was shorter and thinner than him, maybe about his age.
 He had dark whiskers, not really a beard.
 He wore a long robe and something like a turban on his head and he was holding what looked like a blanket.
 He spoke again and Joe realized it wasn’t English.